coder/docs/guides/moving-to-oss.md

 [Let us know](https://coder.com/contact)</small>

 ### Enterprise/management

+Some enterprise features are different, or still being worked on in Coder OSS.
+Refer to this table:

 |                            | Coder v1          | Coder OSS                                                                                 |
 | -------------------------- | ----------------- | ----------------------------------------------------------------------------------------- |